philipp-spiess/react-recomponent/README.md

 **Known Limitations With Flow:**

+- `this.send` API for sending actions is preferred over `this.createSender`.
+This is because `this.createSender` effectively types the payload as `any` (limitation we can't overcome for now), whereas `this.send` provides full type-safety for actions
 - While it is possible to exhaustively type check the reducer, Flow will still require every branch to return an effect.
   This is why the above examples returns `NoUpdate()` even though the branch can never be reached.

 ## API Reference